 Many children and teens get self-conscious when they have a mouthful of braces.
 Because clear plastic aligners are less noticeable, your child may not feel as conspicuous.
 This may be beneficial for their mental health, too.

-If you ever had traditional braces, you may recall having sore spots inside your mouth where the brackets or wires rubbed up against the inside of your lips or cheeks.
+If you ever had traditional braces, you may recall having sore spots inside your mouth where the brackets or wires rubbed against the inside of your lips or cheeks.
 Invisalign won’t cause that kind of friction and irritation.

 No broken wires or cracked brackets.
 That’s an advantage that Invisalign has over traditional braces.
-You won’t have to call your child’s orthodontist for an emergency appointment to fix something that’s broken.
+You won’t have to call your child’s orthodontist for an emergency appointment to fix something broken.